clojusc/mesomatic/README.md

 Mesomatic versions match the API version they target, a trailing minor indicates the patch release number, for instance version `1.0.1-r0` will target mesos `1.0.1`.

+Note that the clojusc Github org has volunteered to maintain the library originally created by [pyr](https://github.com/pyr) at `pyr/mesomatic`.
+The new location, `clojusc/mesomatic` is now the offical home for the library.

 ## Usage

 Add this to your leiningen profile.